jhipster/generator-jhipster-migrate/README.md

 jhipster-migrate
 ```

-A `wizard` mode is available running the bellow command
+A wizard/advanced mode is available running the bellow command

 ```bash
 jhipster-migrate --verbose